BasPieren/web-app-from-scratch-18-19/README.md

 * [SWAPI](https://swapi.co)

-The Star Wars API allow you to get data on different Star Wars subjects like the movies, characters and planets.
+The Star Wars API allows you to get data on different Star Wars subjects like the movies, characters and planets.
 You can use a couple of different endpoints to access this data:
 ```js
 {
     "films": "https://swapi.co/api/films/",